Tag: reflection

 Psalm 111; Genesis 18:1–15; Philippians 4:10–20

 Abraham and Sarah are the case in point.
 Do we really think that Abraham and Sarah haven’t been praying and pleading for a child up until now?
 Of course not!
 By this point, though, all common sense of being able to have a child has been .
 Perhaps (though the Bible doesn’t say) Sarah had already completed menopause.
-What , from a perspective, could there be?
+What hope, from a human , could there be?

 Contentedness, however, is something altogether different…maybe.